 Crackle is a versatile technique that can make a fine web, deep crevices, or even interesting animal skin effects.
 This guide takes you on an adventure of discovery into the limits of polymer clay’s magic.

 Mica powders applied to raw polymer clay stick very well and do not need to be sealed unless they will be handled.
 Thick applications of the powder can lie on the surface and make you assume it’s brushing off.
 No, this is excess mica powder that is not attached.
 Clear coats will, however, give additional protection and even enhance the brilliance of the sparkle.
 Be very careful using a gloss spray varnish.
 Most are not compatible with polymer clay and will never dry, ruining your project.
 Instead, use a very light-bodied sealer such as Swellegant Sealer or Final Coat.
 I also like Pledge Floor Care (known by many names including Future and Johnson’s Klear).
 You can learn more about these clearcoats in my articles on sealers here, here, and here.

 Is Mica Powder Safe?

 Mica powder is non-toxic.
 It does not cause cancer.
-It does not contain asbestos and does not cause lung fibrosis.
+It does not contain asbestos and does not cause lung fibrosis with casual exposure.
 You do not need to wear a mask while applying mica powders to a project.
 This is the same material that is in eye shadow, blush, and face powder, after all.
 But please remember that you should never breathe any particles (of anything) if you can help it.
 Take care to minimize the amount that “floofs” up, and if you’re going to make a big cloud or if you are repackaging them, (or work with them occupationally), you should wear an N95 mask.